httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * Description: The intermediary encountered an error decoding the transfer-coding of the response.
 * Extra Parameters:
   - coding: a sh-token containing the specific coding that caused the error.
-  - details: a sh-string containing details about the error condition.
 * Recommended HTTP status code: 502

 ## HTTP Response Content-Coding Error